francmauric/francmauric/README.md

 <p align="left"> <a href="https://github.com/francmauric?tab=repositories"><img src="https://github-profile-trophy.vercel.app/?username=francmauric" alt="francmauric" /></a> </p>

-- 🔭 I’m currently working on personal proyects [https://apiclima.onrender.com/](https://apiclima.onrender.com/)
+- 🔭 I’m currently working on personal proyects [SPA peluqueria, con reservas de turnos)

 - 🌱 I’m currently learning **typescript**

-- 🤝 I’m looking for help with [proyecto clima y publicidad](https://apiclima.onrender.com/)
+- 🤝 I’m looking for help with [)

 - 👨‍💻 All of my projects are available at [https://portfolio-franco-mauricio-cuello.onrender.com/](https://portfolio-franco-mauricio-cuello.onrender.com/)

 - 📝 I regularly write articles on [linkedin.com/in/franco-mauricio-cuello-0a00a924a](linkedin.com/in/franco-mauricio-cuello-0a00a924a)

-- 💬 Ask me about **html,css,react,javascript**
+- 💬 Ask me about **html,css,react,javascript,next.js**

 - 📫 How to reach me **francocuello10@gmail.com**